RitthujaKandasamy/Sign_language/README.md

   ![Screenshot 2023-01-31 125549](https://user-images.githubusercontent.com/99767517/215753419-5156f5a5-0de8-421e-bc84-a1a0503594ac.png)

   Go to that url, then you can see a breif about Signa, Sign language and American Sign Language.
-After that at the topic of <b> What can Signa do for you? <\b>
+After that at the topic of <b> What can Signa do for you?

   https://www.youtubetrimmer.com/view/?v=r1NlKqTegO8&start=1316&end=1526&loop=0